-Something out of a storybook doesn’t even begin to describe Venice, Italy with it’s beautiful canals and incredible architecture.
-Both romantic and magical, Venice has something for every visitor, whether it be a couple on their honeymoon, a solo traveler looking for something new, or a family away on holiday.
+The phrase “something out of a storybook” doesn’t even begin to describe Venice with its beautiful canals and incredible architecture.
+Both romantic and magical, Venice has something for every visitor, whether they be a couple on their honeymoon, a solo traveler looking for something new, or a family away on holiday.

 What’s the best time to visit Venice?

 Venice is beautiful all year long, and different people will give you different “ideal” times to go.
-The summer months are pretty hot, and can get uncomfortably warm and have large tourist crowds, so if you don’t have schooling constraints, skipping Venice over the summer might be a good choice.
-Autumn and Spring have the least amount of crowds all year long, and are hosts to wonderful weather during the day and night, not too hot or cold.
+Summer months are pretty hot and can get uncomfortably warm with large tourist crowds, so if you don’t have schooling constraints, skipping Venice over the summer might be a good choice.
+Autumn and Spring have the least amount of crowds and are hosts to wonderful weather during the day and night, not too hot and not too cold.
 Winter is some people’s favorite time of year in Venice, but not recommended for first time visitors who are looking for the full Venetian experience.

 Campanile di San Marco

-Since you’re already at the Basilica di San Marco, you’re pretty much in luck.
-This way, you get to be in line for the incredible spot before it opens at 9:45 and won’t have to wait too long in lines to get inside!
-The treasures and marvellous glittering mosaics are not to miss.
+Since you’re already at Basilica di San Marco, you’re pretty much in luck.
+This way, you get to be in line before it opens at 9:45 and won’t have to wait too long to get inside!
+The treasures and marvelous glittering mosaics are not to be missed.
 Do pay the extra admission fee to see the Pala d’Oro altarpiece and to visit the Marciana Museum, where you will be able to see great close up views of the mosaics from the balcony level.

 Rialto Bridge and Market